fu5ha/ultraviolet/README.md

 they have some nice properties, but that we don't really understand.
 You can use Rotors this same way, but you can also easily understand them.
 Second is that in some sense they can be seen as 'more correct' than Quaternions, and especially they facilitate a more proper understanding of rotation as being something that occurs *within a plane* rather than something that occurs *around an axis*, as it is generally thought.
-Finally, Rotors also generalize do 4 and even higher dimensions, and if someone wants to they could implement a Rotor4 which retains all the properties of a Rotor3/Quaternion but does rotation in 4 dimensions instead, something which simply is not possible to do with Quaternions.
+Finally, Rotors also generalize to 4 and even higher dimensions, and if someone wants to they could implement a Rotor4 which retains all the properties of a Rotor3/Quaternion but does rotation in 4 dimensions instead, something which simply is not possible to do with Quaternions.